 Deciding what to measure, and getting good at measuring it is almost half the battle of moving toward excellence.
 Then, comes the discipline part…

 My Dad was a NASA engineer.
-So, I grew up enjoying things like music, photography, martial arts, firearms, aviation, and later, faceting.
+So, I grew up with an attitude and a way of thinking that helped me enjoy things like music, photography, martial arts, firearms, aviation, and later, faceting.
 In each of these disciplines, all of the top professionals I know have three things in common:

 - They never get bored with the fundamentals.
 In fact, they remain fascinated enough with the small details that they will repeat them almost infinitely – and NOT in a rote manner, but with rapt attention and full care, every time.